Why sales prospecting remains vital for your business

 What is the difference between cold prospecting and intent-based prospecting?

 Cold prospecting contacts companies without any particular context (response rate 0.1-0.5%).
-Intent-based prospecting targets companies at the moment they have an identified need (response rate up to 8%).
+Intent-based prospecting targets companies at the moment they’re in a context that creates a genuine need (response rate up to 8%).
+The difference isn’t the message.
+It’s the timing.

 How can I improve my B2B prospecting conversion rate?